An easy, delicious recipe for Keto Blueberry Pie that features fresh blueberry filling and has a double crust.

 - Fructose consumption can lead to leptin resistance.
 Why is it important for leptin to be working properly?
 Because it’s the hormone that controls our appetite and metabolism.
 And when we become leptin resistant we gain fat a lot faster.

-Fruits are made up of fructose and this can spell disaster for someone who needs to limit their dietary sugar.
+And since fruits are made up of fructose, this can spell disaster for someone who needs to limit their dietary sugar.

 This is especially the case if you are pre-diabetic, diabetic, insulin resistant, and/or are dealing with metabolic syndrome.

-On a ketogenic diet the goal is to stay below 30 grams of net carbs.
+On a ketogenic diet the goal is to stay below 30 grams of net carbs per day.
+That’s drastically lower than most people on a western diet consume.

-In the majority of cases, one piece of fruit could take you over the limits of your daily carbohydrate intake.
+In the majority of cases, one piece of fruit could take you over the limits of your daily carbohydrate intake alone.
+This is especially the case of tropical fruits.

-This is because any form of sugar will spike blood sugar levels, and when this happens insulin is released.
+But why is this?
+The reason being that any form of sugar will spike blood sugar levels, and when this happens insulin is released.

 On a keto diet your body breaks down fat and uses it for energy.
 So, the goal is to not block the process of ketosis with an insulin spike.
 Thankfully, a slice of my easy keto blueberry pie can keep you safely in the ketosis zone.
 Of course this is as long as you resist the urge to have them more than one slice.